Waveguide Energy Transfer

 N_np = 2000 # number of non-pumped atoms

-bs1 = SpinBasis(N_p/2/M_p) # spin basis for pumped atoms
+bs1 = SpinBasis(N_p / 2 / M_p) # spin basis for pumped atoms

-bs2 = SpinBasis(N_np/2/M_np) # spin basis for non-pumped atoms
+bs2 = SpinBasis(N_np / 2 / M_np) # spin basis for non-pumped atoms

-b = tensor([bs1 for i=1:M_p]..., [bs2 for i=1:M_np]...)
+b = tensor([bs1 for i in 1:M_p]..., [bs2 for i in 1:M_np]...)

-Θ = π/3 # corresponds to an excitation of 75%
+Θ = π / 3 # corresponds to an excitation of 75%

 ψ_p = coherentspinstate(bs1, Θ, 0.0) # initially pumped atoms